danielatrivella/NP3_MS_Workflow/README.md

 ![NP³ MS Workflow Pipeline](docs/img/NP3_MS_workflow_infographic.jpg "NP³ MS Workflow Pipeline")

 This workflow also contains two interactive commands for MS1 and MS2 data visualization and analysis.
-A third command to join the GNPS library identification results to the NP³ MS workflow quantification tables.
-A fourth command to unite different results from the NP³ MS Workflow.
-And a fifth command to create PCA plots int he NP³ reference chemical space.
+A third command to join the GNPS or GNPS2 library identification results to the NP³ MS workflow quantification tables.
+A fourth command to execute locally the GNPS2 library search.
+A fifth command to unite different results from the NP³ MS Workflow.
+And a sixth command to create PCA plots in the NP³ reference chemical space.

 The Steps 2 to 10 can be automatically executed with the NP³ command **run**.
 And different results from the NP³ MS Workflow may be united using the command **join_jobs**, which automatically execute Steps 3 to 10 with adaptations for joining previous results in an incremental clustering approach.
-At the end of the pipeline processing, final reports are created containing quantification, chemical and molecular networking statistics and plots.
+At the end of the pipeline, final reports are created containing quantification, chemical and molecular networking statistics and plots.
 The chemical space of the identified result using PCA method is also created using a reference dataset for comparison and reproducibility.

 For the complete details of each command see the [NP³ MS workflow user manual](docs/Manual_NP3_workflow.pdf).